RoySpino/InGen_Soda_Machine/README.md

 Visual COBOL:

+##
-As to the name 'InGen', I just like the name, the program has nothing to do with International Genetic Technologies or Jurassic Park.
+As to the name 'InGen', I just like the name. the program has nothing to do with International Genetic Technologies or Jurassic Park.